 |Cycle 3 Budget deadline||April 11, 2024 by 5:00pm US Eastern Daylight Time|

 The Time Allocation Committee meeting date is scheduled for late January and early February, 2024.
 Notification of the outcome of the selection process will be sent to all proposers in late February/early March, 2024.

 Templates for JWST Cycle 3 Proposal PDF attachments:

 |For DD proposals|

 Note: The templates have intentionally different margins, to accommodate about the same amount of text per page.

-Proposers are encouraged to follow the Getting Started Guide in planning and submitting their proposals.
-Proposers should also be familiar with the policies on data rights, duplications, and other important topics covered in JWST General Science Policies.
+Proposers are encouraged to follow the JWST Proposal Checklist in planning and submitting their proposals.
+Proposers should also be familiar with the policies on data rights, duplications, dual-anonymous review, and other important topics covered in JWST General Science Policies.